What You Need to Know About Deficiency Judgments

 Legal action is expensive and time-consuming.
 Borrowers who just suffered a foreclosure or repossession often don't have assets or income available to pay off a deficiency balance.
 If you had the resources, you wouldn't have missed your payments in the first place.

-In some cases, a deficiency judgment isn’t even an option.
+In some cases, a deficiency judgment isn’t an option.
 State laws dictate whether or not lenders can pursue deficiency judgments after foreclosure.
 If a loan is a non-recourse loan, a deficiency judgment is out of the question.
 For example, in some states, a loan used to purchase your primary residence is a non-recourse loan (but if you take a second mortgage, that loan might be a recourse loan).

 Facing a Deficiency Judgment?